The Saving our Species program:

 - provides annual report cards on threatened species where actions are underway

-- encourages community, corporate and government participation in threatened species conservation by providing a website and a database with information on project sites, volunteering and research opportunities.
+- encourages partnerships with community, corporate and government in threatened species conservation by providing a website and a database with information on project sites, volunteering and research opportunities.

 All threatened species are allocated to one of 9 management streams.